imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 <img src="./gas_cost_estimator_doc_assets/benchmark_comparison_results.png" width="700"/>

 From the Figure 11, we can deduct that our `measure_total` method is successfully eliminating negative effects of caching, warmups, memory allocation, garbage collection, process management, external programs impact and clock measurements.
-As the same method constitutes basis for `measure_marginal` and `measure_arguments` we assume the same.
+As the same method constitutes the basis for `measure_marginal` and `measure_arguments`, we also assume that those negative effects are correctly dealt with.

 ### EVM Engine Overhead

-This exercise estimates _engine overhead_ - the cost of processing contract before even entering the bytecode execution loop.
+This exercise estimates _engine overhead_ - the cost of processing the contract before even entering the bytecode execution loop.
 Firstly we prepared a simple sequence made of `PUSHx`, `DIV` and `POP`.
-Then we replicated the sequence from 1 to 1000 and measured total execution time for each replication.
+Then we replicated the sequence from 1 to 1000 and measured the total execution time for each replication.
 Finally, the same bytecodes were executed, but this time prefixed with `STOP` opcode.
 This guaranteed the constant execution time (single opcode).

 **Figure 12: Execution time (`total_time_ns`) of 50 random programs (`program_id`) using two different methods `measure_total` and `benchmark`**

 <img src="./gas_cost_estimator_doc_assets/overhead_sequence_results.png" width="700"/>

-As we can see, for the simplest case, the execution time is already quite significant comparing to the expected gas cost.
+As we can see, for the simplest case, the execution time is already quite significant compared to the expected gas cost.
 The engine overhead estimation method confirms that most of the time is actually taken by the execution preparation, while the execution time is nearing 0.
 The longer the bytecode, the more negligible overhead cost becomes.

 Surprisingly, the engine overhead is not constant as initially thought.
 It increases with the contract length.
 Some of this can be explained by specific preparation steps (see [Code analysis](#Geth-code-analysis) )

-The impact of the engine overhead on the gas cost estimation entails the further discussion.
+The impact of the engine overhead on the gas cost estimation entails further discussion.

 ### Validation results